Australian qualification pathway

 After registration

-Once you are registered with the SWRB, your details will appear on the Public Register of social workers and you may call yourself a social worker in Aotearoa New Zealand.
+Once you are registered with the SWRB, your details will appear on the Register of social workers and you may call yourself a social worker in Aotearoa New Zealand.

 Initially, you will be provisionally registered while you build up your competence to practise social work with Māori and the diverse communities of Aotearoa.
-You will be expected to complete another competence assessment within 12 months of your first Practising Certificate being issued.
+You will be expected to complete another competence assessment within 12 months of your first practising certificate being issued.
 If there is no action from you within two years your registration may be expired.